Document AI MCP Server

 Document Engine MCP inside the container

-Native Windows build & one‑click PowerShell install
+Native Windows build, and one‑click PowerShell install

 Put zero‑code PDF workflows on internal desktops and RPA bots.